-Since 1925, people have reported seeing the lovely figure of a naked woman running along the beach and swimming in Lake Michigan at the Dunes State Park, located east of Gary, Indiana.
+Since 1925, people have reported seeing the lovely figure of a naked woman running along the beach and swimming in Lake Michigan at the Indiana Dunes State Park, located east of Gary, Indiana.
 The apparition is said to be that of Alice Marble Gray, a magazine editor from an influential Chicago family.
 Alice loved the area as a child, and made her home there for many years until her marriage to an abusive husband.
 When his mistreatment finally led to her death, she returned to the area and resides there still.

-The House of Blue Lights legend revolves around the Skiles Test Estate in Indianapolis.
+The House of Blue Lights legend revolves around the Skiles Test Home in Indianapolis.
 When Test's wife died, he supposedly had her encased in a glass coffin and surrounded it with blue Christmas lights because he believed that blue lights would attract ghosts.
 Apparently, he experienced some success, because a ghostly blue lady or light has been seen floating in the area, even now, long after the Test estate was demolished.

 If you're looking for a place to stay in or around French Lick and you're a fan of hauntings, then you just may encounter a ghostly bellhop or elevator operator at the beautiful and luxurious French Lick Springs Hotel.
 Thomas Taggert, who built the historic resort hotel, is said to remain there.

-A 3,700-foot Victorian estate built around the turn of the 20th Century, Whispers Estate is notoriously haunted.
+A 3,700-foot Victorian estate built around the turn of the 20th Century, Whispers Estate in Mitchell is notoriously haunted.
 Rumors suggest several children and family members died in the home, and their ghosts remain.
-Much of the activity started during a 2006 home rennovation, and the estate has been heavily investigated and featured in the media.
+Much of the activity started during a 2006 home renovation, and the estate has been heavily investigated and featured in the media.
 Currently, regular events are held for people interested in seeing if they can encounter the Whispers Estate ghosts.

 There are plenty of haunted places to visit, stay, and explore in Indiana.
 With its rich history, Indiana is most certainly a place for ghosts.